FSE100Capstone/DeVILSona-docs/docs/developer-guide/driving-scenario-overview.md

 If future teams need to change how the car itself behaves, how the player manipulates its controls, or how the car responds visually and audibly to those manipulations, `BP_CarFinal` is one of the first Blueprints they should inspect.

+## BP_CarPath

+**Path:** `Content/Main/UI/Scenario/Driving/Blueprints`

+`BP_CarPath` is the spline actor used by the driving scenario.
+Its primary purpose is to hold the `DrivingSpline` component that defines the path the car follows during the level.

+### Main Role

+This Blueprint is responsible for:

+- containing the spline used for vehicle movement
+- defining the physical route of Mike’s drive through the scenario
+- serving as the spline reference used by `BP_CarSplineController`

+### Notes

+`BP_CarPath` is intentionally simple.
+It does not contain the movement logic itself; instead, `BP_CarSplineController` reads from the spline stored in this Blueprint and uses it to move `BP_CarFinal` along the route.

+If future teams need to adjust the actual driving route, turn shapes, or waypoint positions relative to the road, this is one of the first level assets they should inspect.

+## BP_SceneWaypoint

+**Path:** `Content/Main/UI/Scenario/Driving/Blueprints`

+`BP_SceneWaypoint` is a lightweight actor used to mark scene-beat stop locations along the driving route.

+### Main Role

+This Blueprint is responsible for:

+- marking important scenario waypoint locations
+- providing reference positions for pause/checkpoint-style scene beats
+- supporting the waypoint-driven stop/resume logic used by `BP_CarSplineController`

+### Component Structure

+`BP_SceneWaypoint` contains only an **Arrow Component**, which is used as the transform reference for placement in the level.

+### Level Usage

+The driving scenario currently uses **14 placed instances** of `BP_SceneWaypoint` in the level.
+These are positioned along the route where the car pauses or where the scenario checks against scene-beat progression.

+### Notes

+This Blueprint is intentionally minimal.
+Its importance comes from how it is used by the spline-controller logic rather than from any internal Blueprint complexity.

+## BP_HUDDisplay_Driving

+**Path:** `Content/Main/UI/Scenario/Driving/Blueprints`

+`BP_HUDDisplay_Driving` is a lightweight HUD container actor used to hold the driving HUD master widget in the level.

+### Main Role

+This Blueprint is responsible for:

+- containing the `DrivingHUD_Widget` component
+- exposing a function that returns the active driving HUD reference
+- initializing and storing the driving HUD reference at runtime
+- serving as the main bridge between the placed level actor and the actual driving HUD widget hierarchy

+### Widget Ownership

+The main widget component in this actor is `DrivingHUD_Widget`, which is an instance of `WB_DrivingHUD_Master`.

+### How It Is Used

+`BP_Driving_VRPawn` uses `BP_HUDDisplay_Driving` to retrieve the master driving HUD widget reference.
+That reference is then passed into other systems such as `BP_DialogueManager`.

+This means `BP_HUDDisplay_Driving` is mainly a reference/access point rather than a logic-heavy HUD controller.

+### Notes

+This Blueprint is simple, but it is important because it is the way the driving scenario consistently retrieves and works with the active HUD widget in the level.

+## BPI_DrivingInteraction

+**Path:** `Content/Main/UI/Scenario/Driving/Blueprints`

+`BPI_DrivingInteraction` is the main Blueprint Interface used for driving interaction communication between the player interaction systems and the car actor.

+### Main Role

+This interface is primarily used between:

+- `BP_Driving_VRPawn`
+- `BP_CarFinal`

+### Purpose

+The interface provides a cleaner interaction boundary between the player-side VR interaction logic and the car-side response logic.

+At a high level, it is used for events such as:

+- notifying the car that a control has been grabbed
+- updating control interaction state while the player is manipulating it
+- requesting action-style interactions such as engine start or phone acceptance
+- signaling that a car-side interaction should evaluate or commit

+This keeps the player interaction layer from depending entirely on direct car-specific function calls for every interaction.

+### Notes

+Although the overall scenario still contains a large amount of direct Blueprint-specific logic, `BPI_DrivingInteraction` is an important shared interface point between the pawn and the car.

+## Enums

+The driving scenario uses several enums to organize UI mode, objective phase, and interaction state behavior.

+### E_DrivingHUDMode

+**Path:** `Content/Main/UI/Scenario/Driving/Blueprints`

+`E_DrivingHUDMode` controls which HUD state is currently active in `WB_DrivingHUD_Master`.

+It is used to switch between the major HUD/widget modes in the driving scenario, including the tutorial, driving, and scenario completion states.

+This enum is primarily used in:

+- `WB_DrivingHUD_Master`
+- `WB_ControlsTutorial`
+- other HUD-switching logic tied to scenario state

+### E_HeadlightMode

+**Path:** `Content/Main/UI/Scenario/Driving/Blueprints`

+`E_HeadlightMode` is used to track the current headlight state of the vehicle.

+It is used by `BP_CarFinal` to determine whether the headlights are off, in low beam mode, or in high beam mode, and to apply the correct visual/audio/objective behavior tied to those states.

+### E_ObjectivePhase

+**Path:** `Content/Main/UI/Scenario/Driving/Blueprints`

+`E_ObjectivePhase` is used by `BP_CarSplineController` to distinguish between the major phases of the scenario.

+This includes broad progression states such as:

+- outside car
+- pre-drive
+- active driving
+- arrival

+It is one of the key enums used to organize the scenario’s overall flow and interaction gating.

+### E_TurnSignalMode

+**Path:** `Content/Main/UI/Scenario/Driving/Blueprints`

+`E_TurnSignalMode` is used by `BP_CarFinal` to track the current state of the turn signal system.

+It supports the repeated right-turn interactions used throughout the scenario and helps distinguish whether the turn signal is on or off while also supporting the audio/visual state changes associated with it.

+## WB_DrivingHUD_Master

+**Path:** `Content/Main/UI/Scenario/Driving/Blueprints`

+`WB_DrivingHUD_Master` is the master driving HUD widget used by the scenario.
+It acts as the top-level HUD container and switches between the major driving UI widgets.

+### Main Role

+This widget is responsible for:

+- containing the scenario’s major HUD widgets
+- switching which HUD is currently shown
+- exposing a central HUD mode interface through `E_DrivingHUDMode`

+### Widget Structure

+`WB_DrivingHUD_Master` contains the driving HUD widgets inside a **Widget Switcher**.

+The major child widgets managed through this switcher are:

+- `WB_ControlsTutorial`
+- `WB_ObjectiveHUD`
+- `WB_Subtitles`
+- `WB_DrivingScenarioComplete`

+### HUD Mode Switching

+The widget switches its active child widget based on `E_DrivingHUDMode`.

+This allows the scenario to move between:

+- tutorial/setup UI
+- active driving HUD
+- subtitle display flow
+- scenario completion UI

+without requiring separate top-level HUD ownership patterns for each stage.

+### Notes

+This widget is the central HUD container for the level.
+If future teams need to change which driving UI elements exist or how the level transitions between tutorial, gameplay, subtitles, and end-state UI, `WB_DrivingHUD_Master` is one of the first widgets they should inspect.

+## WB_FadeScreen

+**Path:** `Content/Main/UI/Scenario/Driving/Blueprints`

+`WB_FadeScreen` is the fade-screen widget used during level transitions in the driving scenario.

+### Main Role

+This widget is responsible for:

+- supporting the visual fade-in when entering the driving level
+- supporting fade transitions during setup and scene changes
+- helping hide abrupt visual transitions from the player

+### How It Is Used

+In the active driving implementation, this widget is used at level startup to complete the fade-in from the main menu redirect.

+It works together with the Level Blueprint and camera fade logic to make transitions into the level and into key scenario states feel smoother.

+### Notes

+`WB_FadeScreen` is a support widget rather than a main gameplay HUD element, but it is important for transition polish and comfort in VR.

+## Niagara Rain Systems

+The driving scenario uses two Niagara systems for exterior rain presentation around the moving vehicle.

+### NS_Rain_CarAttached

+**Path:** `Content/Main/UI/Scenario/Driving/Blueprints`

+`NS_Rain_CarAttached` is one of the Niagara rain systems used by the scenario.
+It is attached to the car and helps provide the exterior rain effect during the driving portion of the level.

+### NS_Rain_CarClose

+**Path:** `Content/Main/UI/Scenario/Driving/Blueprints`

+`NS_Rain_CarClose` is the second Niagara rain system used by the scenario.
+It works alongside the attached rain system to improve the appearance of rain near the car.

+### Main Role

+Together, these Niagara systems are responsible for:

+- presenting exterior rain around the vehicle
+- supporting the rainy driving atmosphere during the mid-scenario driving sequence
+- working with the rain blocker / kill-particles-in-volume setup so rain does not visibly enter the car interior while the vehicle moves along the spline

+### Notes

+These systems are part of the overall rain presentation pipeline along with:

+- the windshield rain overlay material logic in `BP_CarFinal`
+- the rain-interior blocker logic used to reduce particles entering the car
+- the wiper-linked reduction of windshield rain amount

+The Niagara systems provide the exterior volumetric rain presence, while the windshield overlay handles the player-facing windshield buildup/clearing effect.